The 355 is an amalgamation of other spy-action movies which features an incredible A-list cast, but is it any good?

 Watched at home, streamed on Peacock.

-The movie employs circling the camera around a group of characters too many times and that got old really quick.
+The movie employs the circling of the camera around a group of characters too many times and that got old really quick.